jellyfin/jellyfin.org/docs/general/server/metadata/chapter-images.md

 In the dashboard, you can configure other behaviours of the chapter image feature.
 These settings are found in Libraries -> Metadata

 ## Interval
-This creates chapters at a given interval (0 will disable dummy chapters) if no chapters are detected in the media file.
+This creates dummy chapters at a given interval (0 will disable dummy chapters) if no chapters are detected in the media file.
+The value is in seconds.
 NOTE: Not recommended to use small values here.
-This could slow down starting the video stream as the GUI will try to render all the chapters on the timeline.
+Small intervals could slow down video playback as Jellyfin's webUI video player will try to render all the chapters on the timeline.

 ## Resolution
 This will set the resolution of the image files that are extracted